Building Rogue From Source

 Custom Install

-Make sure you have permission to install into the passed install directory, if not use sudo.
+Make sure you have permission to install into the target directory.
+If not, use

 $ git clone https://github.com/slaclab/rogue.git